 It was pointed out to me the other day, that in the time when Jesus was born, the world was in a most distressing way.
 Babies were being killed in Egypt; families were being removed from their homes and moved about for a census taking.
 The people were living in an occupied land.
 It was rather hopeless and the people lived in darkness.
 I am not sure things have changed very much.

 Going to Bethlehem for the Lessons & Carols Services, we have to drive through the Separation Wall, and every time I see it I feel sick inside.
 Once passed, we drive through Beit Jala on the way there and Beit Sahour on the way back.
 Two predominately Christian villages all dressed up in Christmas lights and beautiful decorations.
 Yet they are on the list to have large areas of their villages taken away so as to expand the nearby settlements.
+And I look at these settlements and I think how sad it must be to live in little box houses, huddled in fear and paranoia.
+There is no personality, not one flash of blue or yellow to mark an individual.
+And so they have become as faceless to us on this side of the wall as we are to them on that.

 It does seem hopeless at times, yet just like long ago, hope is here.
 Hope was born here.
 I am thankful to all who are reading this – for your prayers, support, friendship and love.
 My hope is that we can all have a joyous and peace-filled New Year.